nus-cs2103-AY2324S2/ip/docs/README.md

 - SIMP-LI is still recovering from the car accident, she will not understand if the parameters are not in order.
-- SIMP-LI is very honest she will reply to every command even if it is extraneous, but she will inform you if it is extraneous.
+- SIMP-LI is very honest she will reply to every command even if it is extraneous, but she will inform you if it is extraneous or ignore it and execute the operation normally.

 To interact with SIMP-LI, simply enter your commands in the text field shown below before pressing `<Enter>` key on your keyboard or by clicking on the `<Send>` button.

 ![Greet](TextField.png)

 ## Greeting SIMP-LI: `greet`

 SIMP-LI greets you as her adoptive parent.
-It makes you happy to see her alive and kicking.
+It makes you happy to see her alive and kicking :smile:.

 **Command format:** `greet [MESSAGE]`